Microcredit, Microfinance, Microlending

 Addressing the International Year of Microcredit, UN Secretary-General Kofi Annan stated, "Microfinance has proved its value as a weapon against poverty and hunger.
 It really can change peoples' lives for the better—especially the lives of those who need it most.
 With access to microfinance, [the poor] can move beyond day-to-day survival towards planning for the future.
 They can break the vicious circle of poverty.
 Microfinance is not charity.
 It is a way to extend the same rights and services to low-income households that are available to everyone else.
 It grows productive enterprises and allows communities to prosper.
 Let us use this International Year of Microcredit to put millions of families on the path to prosperity."

 For the official website of the International Year of Microcredit, click here.
-Also referred to as "community investing," you can learn more about transferring your savings and investments to microfinance by clicking here.
-For detailed information on specific microcredit organizations and more, see the microfinance database at this link.
-Download a free 24-page guide to microcredit and community investing by clicking here.
+Also referred to as "community investing," you can learn more about transferring your savings and investments to microfinance by downloading a free, extensive guide to microcredit and community investing.
 And note that these investments are not influenced by market fluctuations.

 Many organizations specialize in microcredit investments.
 Most require a minimum investment of $1,000 or more.
-For a table of respected microcredit organizations: click here.
-Calvert Foundation has worked best for me, as they have a great track record and channel their investments into numerous respected microcredit organizations worldwide.
-If you are interested, see the Calvert Foundation website or call 800-248-0337.
+For a table of respected U.S. microcredit organizations: click here.
+Calvert Impact Capital has worked best for me, as they have a great track record and channel their investments into numerous respected microcredit organizations worldwide.
+If you are interested, see the Calvert Impact Capital website or call 800-248-0337.
 For those outside of North America, see Oikocredit at http://www.oikocredit.coop.

 P.S.
-For an excellent financial planning handbook focused on socially responsible investing and microcredit, click here.
+For an excellent handbook focused on socially responsible investing, click here.
 And to move your checking and savings accounts from profit oriented banks to membership run credit unions, click here and here.
 As I am very passionate about ending poverty through microcredit, feel free to contact me with any questions by clicking here.

 Don't miss our treasure trove of inspiring resources